bulwark-crypto/bwk-dash/README.md

 ![Bulwark Home Node Dashboard](/client/src/img/screenshot.png?raw=true "Bulwark Home Node Dashboard")

-# Notice: README is being updated to match the current state of the system.

 ## Requirements
 The follow items are required by the system:
 - golang 1.10+